TIBHannover/LVLM4CEC/README.md

 - statistics
     Contains a statistic for each model and mode, seperated by  experiment and datatset

+The experiments can be run by the following command
+<path_to_experiment>/run_<dataset>.sh <basepath_to_experiment> <generate_questions> <generate_answers>

+To run all all experiments with SLURM, look at ./utils/batch_fulltest.sh

 ## Credit
 This repository is built by [Sahar Tahmasebi](https://github.com/sahartahmasebi).

 ## Contributing

 Our work is licenced under the [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
 This project includes tamperedNews and news400 data that is licensed under the [CC BY 3.0] by [Eric Müller-Budack](https://data.uni-hannover.de/dataset/tamperednews-news400-ijmir21).
 The original data has been modified to suit the needs of this project.

-## 3. Reproduce Results
-The experiments can be run by the following command
-<path_to_experiment>/run_<dataset>.sh <basepath_to_experiment> <generate_questions> <generate_answers>

-To run all all experiments with SLURM, look at ./utils/batch_fulltest.sh

-## 4. streamlit Demo
-Demo is created with [streamlit](https://streamlit.io/) and allows to examine results/answers of each model for each question/ data sample.
-It also contains the answers of the Baseline project [Link](https://github.com/TIBHannover/cross-modal_entity_consistency)
-It can be run with the following command:
-- streamlit run app.py
-- python -m streamlit run ./streamlitDemo/app.py
-- ssh -N -f -L localhost:8501:localhost:8501 devbox5